• The Azalea Saloon

 Synopsis

 Five years later, Hazel and Geoffrey marry and lead the running of a refreshed Azalea.
-Meanwhile, James and his overbearing wife, Cheryl, having been on the run, plot to murder the Johnsons to avenge the killings and Geoffrey’s betrayal of the gang.
-Bobbie descends into complete alcoholism and is taken advantage of by James and Cheryl, who prey on his fragility and jealousy of Hazel and Geoffrey.
+Meanwhile, James and his overbearing wife, Cheryl, having been on the run, plot to murder the family to avenge the killings and Geoffrey’s betrayal of the gang.
+Bobbie descends into alcoholism and is taken advantage of by James and Cheryl, who prey on his fragility and jealousy of Hazel and Geoffrey.

 Throughout the story, Hazel courageously leads by example as the head of the family.
 She fights for The Azalea’s uncompromising acceptance of all races and commitment to non-violence.
 Ultimately, Bobbie redeems himself at the death, and the family survive, but The Azalea goes up in flames.